buybackoff/MMDataStructures/README.md

 MMDataStructures
 ==================

-Copied from https://mmf.codeplex.com/, replaced all serializers by BinaryFormatter with easy option to replace it by setting a static `Config.Serializer` property.
+Adapted and improved from https://mmf.codeplex.com/.
+Replaced all serializers by BinaryFormatter with easy option to replace it by setting a static `Config.Serializer` property.
 Structs deserialization must support zero bytes array - wrap any existing serializer as shown [here](https://github.com/buybackoff/MMDataStructures/blob/master/MMDataStructures/Serializer.cs).